 Outgoings Under Leases

-It is common for leases of commercial and retail premises to require the tenant to pay, in addition to rent, both the tenant's own outgoings, such as electricity and telephone, as well as the outgoings of the landlord in respect of the premises.
+s common for leases of commercial and retail premises to require the tenant to pay, in addition to rent, both the tenant's own outgoings as well as the outgoings of the landlord.

-There is no standard definition of the term "outgoings".
-You need to look carefully at the provisions of the relevant lease document to determine what outgoings are payable.
+There's no standard definition of outgoings, so you need to look at the terms of agreement to determine what outgoings are payable.

-When a lease is regulated by the Queensland Retail Shop Leases Act, there are some outgoings which the tenant cannot be required to pay, including land tax and certain costs of a capital nature.
+When a lease is regulated under the retail leases act, a tenant is not required to pay some outgoings, such as land tax and certain costs of a capital nature.

 View Youtube channel youtube.com/ArgonLawMaroochydore